Morelli (company)

-Morelli was an Italian coachbuilding firm based in Ferrara and active in the 1950s and the 1960s, making primarily Aluminum bodies for OSCA.
-Of the some 200 cars produced by OSCA, perhaps 80 were MT4 models, and of the MT4 models, records show 40 Spiders with Morelli of Ferrara bodies.
-All five OSCA FS 372 Spiders (an updated version of the MT4) were bodied by Morelli.
+Morelli was an Italian coachbuilder based in Ferrara.
+Founded by brothers Gino and Nino Morelli, the company was active in the 1950s and the 1960s, building primarily Aluminum bodies for OSCA.
+Of the 200 cars produced by OSCA, about 80 were MT4 models.
+Of the MT4 models, 40 Spiders were built by Morelli.
+All five OSCA FS 372 Spiders (an updated version of the MT4) were also bodied by Morelli.

+Following the Maserati's brothers retirement, the company ceased its coachbuilding activity.
+It was then taken over by the Morelli's cousin Rolando, and today manufactures joints, bolts and other mechanical components for the car industry.